 Top things to do in Barcelona, Spain

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Barcelona.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Barcelona.

 Spend a morning with Gaudí